adambloebaum/milb-watcher/README.md

 ## How It Works

+1. **Daily Schedule Check**:
-1. The script checks once daily at 9 AM if there are games scheduled
+   - The script runs automatically once per day at 9:00 AM
-2. If games are found, it monitors starting 30 minutes before game time
+   - It checks if your team has any games scheduled for the current day
+   - If no games are found, the script remains dormant until the next day's check at 9:00 AM

+2. **Game Day Monitoring**:
+   - When a game is found, the script schedules itself to start monitoring at the exact game time
+   - Once the game begins, the script checks every minute (or your configured interval) for player entry
+   - If multiple games are scheduled in one day, the script monitors all of them

+3. **When Player Enters Game**:
-3. When the player enters a game, it sends notifications to all configured recipients
+   - As soon as the player enters the game, the script sends notifications to all configured recipients
-4. By default, it stops monitoring after detecting player's entry
-5. Logs of game entries are stored in the `logs` directory
+   - A notification is logged in the `logs` directory with a timestamp and game details
+   - By default, the script then stops monitoring until the next day's check at 9:00 AM

+4. **Automatic Shutdown**:
+   - If the player doesn't enter the game, monitoring stops automatically when the game ends
+   - If for any reason monitoring is still running at midnight, it will automatically stop
+   - Each day is treated as a separate cycle with a clean slate

+5. **Resource Efficiency**:
+   - The script only performs active checks when games are actually in progress
+   - Console output is minimized to show only important status changes
+   - All activities are synchronized to game schedules to avoid unnecessary processing

 ## MiLB League Level IDs